vosaul/status.im/source/research/ulc_in_details.md

 #### Some math
 There're 2 kinds of security guarantees:
-1. reducing the probability of failure to perform a correct request due to the failure of remote servers - failture and censorship resistance
+1. reducing the probability of failure to perform a correct request due to the failure of remote servers - failure and censorship resistance
 2. reducing the probability of trust in data coming from malicious nodes

-The very mechanism of blockchain synchronization of the ULC is exactly the same as that of the LES.
+The very mechanism of blockchain synchronisation of the ULC is the same as that of the LES.
 Therefore, comparing the security guarantees of ULC with full, fast and LES does not make sense.
 It is more important to compare the guarantees of a private RPC server or Infura with ULC.

 If the probability of failure or hacking Infura or RPC server is taken as P, then with the ULC consensus M/N, the probability of its failure will be considered as Bernoulli process: